Research Centre of Computational Health

 About us

-The Research Centre Computational Health addresses problems in medicine and biology using data-driven and mechanistic modeling.
+The Research Centre for Computational Health addresses problems in medicine and biology using data-driven and mechanistic modeling.
 Important tools are machine learning for image and signal analysis, graphical networks, parameter estimation for differential equation systems and physiological simulation.

 Biomedical Simulation